XkF21WNJ/WizardTree/README.md

 ## Project Description and History

-The goal of this project is to convert 'choose your own adventure'-style comment chains that sometimes appear on reddit (e.g. /r/ playzorkwithme and /r/YouEnterADungeon) into easier to handle formats.
+The goal of this project is to convert 'choose your own adventure'-style comment chains that sometimes appear on reddit (such as on /r/playzorkwithme and /r/YouEnterADungeon) into easier to handle formats.

-The motivation behind this project was the tale of /u/XiuathoTheWizard, which spontaneously grew from [this comment](https://www.reddit.com/r/talesfromtechsupport/comments/3xyesc/project_management_seems_a_lot_like_cooking_a/cy8z5uv) on the subreddit /r/TalesFromTechSupport.
-Since it is hard to navigate comment chains of that size on reddit this project was started to attempt compile the tale it into a more manageable format.
+The inspiration for this project was the tale of /u/XiuathoTheWizard, which spontaneously grew from [this comment](https://www.reddit.com/r/talesfromtechsupport/comments/3xyesc/project_management_seems_a_lot_like_cooking_a/cy8z5uv) on the subreddit /r/TalesFromTechSupport.
+Since it is hard to navigate comment chains of that size on reddit this project was started to compile the tale it into a more manageable format.

 Current formats include HTML and JSON, but other formats should be possible, and can hopefully be added soon.